GTJuniorDesign0100-2020/anti-malarial-MCMC-bayesian-algorithm/README.md

 2. Submit the input file you want to analyze
 3. Submit your known loci repeat values
 4. Select how many iterations to run your file for (10000 is a good starting value)
-5. Hit "Run Test".
-You should see the test begin running with a loading bar:
+5. Hit "Run Test"; you should see the test begin running with a loading bar:

 ![](./img/loading_bar.png)